 Number of Units: 3.0 graduate level extension credit(s) in semester hours

-Who Should Attend: This course provides continuing education for special education and general education assistants, and administrators.
+Who Should Attend: This course provides continuing education for special education and general education assistants.

 Refund Policy: All Credit Validation enrollments are refundable, less a $25 fee, if requested within 30 days of enrollment date.
 There will be no refunds for Credit Validation after the allotted 30 days.